-Asset values are forecast to increase as additional assets are added to the service.
+Asset values are forecast to increase as additional assets are added.

 Additional assets will generally add to the operations and maintenance needs in the longer term.
 Additional assets will also require additional costs due to future renewals.
 Any additional assets will also add to future depreciation forecasts.